AntonStantan/matura/README.md

+# Neural Predictive Calculator
+Scientific research on the ability of neural networks to solve simple arithmetic expressions.

-# Evaluating the Arithmetic Capabilities of Neural Networks
+## Evaluating the Arithmetic Capabilities of Neural Networks

 This project investigates why neural networks often struggle with simple arithmetic expressions.
 It involves building and evaluating various neural network architectures—including Feed-Forward Neural Networks (FNNs), Recurrent Neural Networks (RNNs), attention-based RNNs, and Transformers—to assess their performance on arithmetic tasks.